Whales, Penguins, and Golden Landscapes

 As you travel along the coast, you’ll wander into Wilhemina Bay, Neko Harbour, and Paradise Bay, among the most beautiful areas in Antarctica.
 These waters rank high on our list of favorite places for Zodiac cruising.
 Enjoy views of sculpted icebergs and surfacing whales as we cruise the inner bays near spectacular glaciers and ethereal mountains.
 You can expect wonderful whale behavior in these plentiful summer feeding grounds.
 The krill swarms are enormous, sometimes even visible on the ship’s depth sounder.
 Gentoo and chinstrap penguin colonies reside here, sometimes side-by-side, along with their attendant scavengers: snowy sheathbills, brown skuas, south polar skuas, and kelp gulls.
 Our potential landing in Neko Harbour on the Antarctic continent will treat you with a walk to an incredible view.

 Enjoy the scenery from the ship as it navigates through stunning Neumeyer and Lemaire Channels or around the south end of Anvers Island into Biscoe Bay where you will be completely surrounded by ice-draped peaks soaring dramatically out of the water.
 Crabeater, Weddell, and leopard seals are often hauled out on the ice floes and whales may even surface between the floes, so keep your cameras ready!
 Tall, hanging ice cliffs, the fronts of highly fractured tidewater glaciers, decorate most of the shoreline for unforgettable scenery.
 At the southern part of the Lemaire Channel you’ll arrive at Petermann Island.
 Located at 65°S, Petermann is outstanding for seeing gentoo and Adélie penguins making feeding trips in large groups along a snow-filled penguin highway to and from their nests.
 The clear water is beautiful for observing and photographing penguin activities.
-Petermann has seen a reversal in abundance between the two species, with half the numbers of Adélie penguins found here twenty years ago, but twice the numbers of gentoos.
+Petermann has seen a reversal in abundance between the two species, with a small fraction of the numbers of Adélie penguins found here twenty years ago, but dramatically more gentoos as climate change pushes more open water further south each year.

 Additional landing sites along the western Peninsula are expected, but which ones will depend on conditions (as is the case with any landing).
 Port Lockroy, located at the end of the very narrow and beautiful Peltier Channel close to Neumeyer Channel, has a British Antarctica Survey maritime museum and a sprawling gentoo penguin colony.
 Tiny Cuverville Island is also a treat with gentoo penguins walking amid the snow and entering and exiting the beach.